-[†]The scientific content and the participatory processes used in preparation of the TCP will be taken into account in assessing the quality of TCP.
++The scientific content and the participatory processes used in preparation of the TCP will be taken into account in assessing the quality of TCP.

-2.2 Does the TR safeguards the threatened biodiversity values?
+2.2 Does the TR safeguards the threatened biodiversity values+?

-Assessment criteria +

-Condition Category (Tick ✓) Reference document(s) Remarks

-TR does not safeguard the threatened Poor

-biodiversity values.

-TR safeguards a few threatened biodiversity Fair

-values.

-TR safeguards a large number of threatened Good
+Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks TR does not safeguard the threatened biodiversity values.
+Poor TR safeguards a few threatened biodiversity values.
+Fair TR safeguards a large number of threatened biodiversity values.
+Good TR safeguards all threatened biodiversity values.
+Very good

-biodiversity values.

-TR safeguards all threatened biodiversity Very good

-values.

-[†]Remarks need to elaborate on the kind of safeguards and how they work or are intended to work
+\Remarks need to elaborate on the kind of safeguards and how they work or are intended to work